What is “Offshore”?

 Bahamas

 Investor confidentiality and tax advantages are major factors.
-You can use an offshore company for a variety of purposes which includes tax reduction, estate planning, and asset protection among others.
+You can use an offshore company for a variety of purposes which include tax reduction, estate planning, and asset protection among others.

 Banking with an Offshore Account